sreeramraghu04/js-operators-assignments/readme.md

    - Answer: 4

-4. Create a Fahrenheit to Celsius converter
+4. Create a Fahrenheit to Celsius converter?

    ``` js
    c=((f-32)*5)/9;